adamsoliev/bearblog/intro-sql/blogpost.md

 * DBMS builders can innovate on access methods and storage to improve performance without breaking user programs.

 # <a id="relational-algebra-and-calculus" href="#table-of-contents">Relational algebra and calculus</a>
 Simply put, relational algebra and calculus are the mathematical languages of the relational model.
 They answer the question: if data is stored as tables, what does it mean to “operate” on them?
 Algebra provides a set of operators - SELECT, PROJECT - that transform relations step by step, like four basic operators (+, -, /, *) in arithmetic but with tables instead of numbers.
 Calculus, by contrast, describes the conditions rows must satisfy, without prescribing steps.
-SQL, that we know today, is the practical offspring of the relational model, inspired by both relational algebra and relational calculus.
+SQL that we know today is the practical offspring of the relational model, inspired by both relational algebra and relational calculus.
 Yet SQL is not a strict disciple of either: it tolerates duplicates, NULLs, and ordering - features that stray from pure relational theory.
 It became the first successful language to operationalize Codd’s vision of separating “what” from “how”.

 # <a id="basic-sql" href="#table-of-contents">Basic SQL</a>